gilcrest/diygoapi/README.md

 11/7/2019 - **I have just completed a major refactor and will completely document it.
 The below notes are not up to date.
 My goal is to finish re-documenting this app by 11/20/2019**

-The goal of this repo/API is to make an example/template of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
+The goal of this project is to make an example/template of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
 I'm gearing this towards beginners, as I struggled with a lot of this over the past couple of years and would like to help others getting started.
-I have [another repo](https://github.com/gilcrest/go-api-expanded) which is really an extension of this one, but has more components (like request/response logging via the [httplog module](https://github.com/gilcrest/httplog)).
-I'm working on the documentation for that, but wanted to have this repo for simplicity sake.

 ## Thanks / Attribution